-The Quality of the Candidates - The candidates are experienced security professionals who are highly motivated to share their knowledge with colleagues, to enhance their understanding of the strategic environment, and to develop their leadership skills.
-CAF and international officers of Colonel/Naval Captain rank, and public servants of EX and EX minus 1 status, are joined by provincial, municipal and private sector leaders from industry to make up a diverse, engaging and knowledgeable class, who stand to learn as much from each other as they do from the curriculum.
+NSP candidates are experienced security professionals who are highly motivated to share their knowledge with colleagues, to enhance their understanding of the strategic environment, and to develop their leadership skills.
+CAF and international officers of Colonel/Naval Captain rank are joined by public servants of EX and EX minus 1 status to make up a diverse, engaging, and knowledgeable class, who stand to learn as much from each other as they do from the curriculum.